MichaelFrieze/frieze.dev/src/content/uses/hardware.md

 items:
   - title: MacBook Pro, M1, 16GB RAM
     description: >-
-      This is my main machine for development and writing.
+      This is my main machine for development and everyday use.
 The M1 chip is still fast and efficient, and 16GB of RAM has been plenty for my workflow.
-It’s quiet, reliable, and has strong battery life.
+It’s quiet, reliable, and has excellent battery life.
 I enjoy working in macOS, and the hardware itself is well‑designed and enjoyable to use.
-It also handles music production without issues, which is another hobby of mine.
 On top of that, it fits right into the Apple ecosystem, which I rely on since I use other Apple devices and so does my family.
   - title: MINISFORUM HX80G, Ryzen 7 5800H, 32GB RAM, RX 6600M
     description: >-
       My main Windows machine.
 Despite its compact size, it’s powerful enough to handle demanding games like Star Citizen and runs smoothly for any Windows‑specific work I need to do.
 I use my MacBook more for development, but this system is my go‑to when I want to game or need access to Windows.